A pumpkin roulade is a delicious and elegant dessert that is perfect for fall.

-While the pumpkin roulade is baking layout a kitchen towel.
-Place a piece of parchment paper in the middle and crimp the edges so the paper lays flat.
+While the pumpkin roulade is baking, layout a kitchen towel.
+Place a piece of parchment paper in the middle and crimp the edges, so the paper lays flat.

-Lay the baked pumpkin roulade down on top of the parchment paper with the powder sugar.
+Lay the baked pumpkin roulade on top of the parchment paper with the powder sugar.
 Parchment paper side up.

 Move the pumpkin roulade to the very front edge of the parchment paper.

-Then continue and move the parchment paper to the edge of the kitchen towel.
+Then, move the parchment paper to the edge of the kitchen towel.

-Set it to the side and make the cream cheese crystallized ginger filling while it sets up and cools a bit
+Set it to the side and make the cream cheese crystallized ginger filling while it sets up and cools a bit.

 For a clean presentation, cut off the edge pieces with a knife.
 I like using a serrated knife.

 KEY to a nice swirl: - When you begin the rolling, make sure to keep it tight with the towel.